MrSharpBones/MDTI/MDTI Actor Lookup/readme.md

 ## Getting Started

 To get started with the MDTI Actor Lookup project, you'll need to have an Azure account and the necessary permissions to deploy resources.
+Also this playbook will use Copilot for Security to provide threat actor summaries, so you'll need to have at least 1 SCU configured in your tenant.
+The MDTI API is a licensed feature, if you do not have the license please reach out to your account representative for purchase info and/or trial assistance.

+You can however just use the MDTI API and the function app and hook them into whichever system you'd like.
+You'll lose the SOAR functionality but you'll stil get the benefit of lightning fast infra chaining.

 ## Deployment